origedit/rottent/readme.md

-to do:
-- comparison examples
-- logo
-- greeting in test.rtn

 # Rottent

-a minimal interpreted programming language based on Mouse.
+a minimal interpreted programming language based on Mouse, language by Peter Grogono.

 a program in rottent consists of ascii characters which separately perform small actions. unlike mouse, the language uses a hack to support variables with long names.